James-ZYM/James-ZYM.github.io/_pages/about.md

 My research interests lie in **social computing**, **data science**, and **natural language processing**.
 Standing at the intersection of the big data and AI era, I mainly focus on investigating how emerging generative AI (GenAI) technologies are reshaping the Internet ecosystem and online social networks.
-Additionally, I am passionate about addressing practical challenges related to GenAI misuse, helping platform developers enhance moderation and mitigate harmful AI applications.
+Additionally, I am passionate about addressing practical challenges related to GenAI misuse, helping platform developers to better moderation and mitigate harmful AI applications.

 **🔥🔥Ongoing research🔥🔥:**